alyhoop/my-portfolio/README.md

-This is a portfolio for Alyssa Hooper made using React, Bootstrap, FontAwesomeIcon, and MBDReact.
+This is a portfolio for Alyssa Hooper made using React, Bootstrap, & FontAwesomeIcon.